Eskilade/orient/readme.md

 # orient

-orient is a C++ library that implements transformations between 3D orientation representations with their first order partial derivatives (aka.
+orient is a C++ header-only library that implements transformations between 3D orientation representations with their first order partial derivatives (aka.
 Jacobians).
 The following direct transformations with Jacobians are implemented:
 ```
-AA <--> NQ
+AA ----- UQ
    \   /
     \ /
      R